Slow Cooker Beef Barley Stew

 Besides that being the birthday of both my dad and our first born daughter (I LOVE that they share this day together!), I’m so looking forward to springtime’s warmer temps.
 This subzero cold spell here in the Midwest is getting mighty old!

-But in the meantime, to help us get through the lingering cold, we have stew.
+So in the meantime, to help us get through the lingering cold, let’s talk about this comforting stew!

 How to Make Beef Barley Soup